-Insurance- Bail Bond Agent Pre-Licensure Program
+Insurance- Bail Bond Agent Pre-Licensure Course

 This Insurance Pre-Licensing Bail Bond Agent Qualification course provides basic information on the principles and terminology for bail bond agents.
-It has an open enrollment period so participants may enroll at any time and are allowed up to one year to complete the program.
+It has an open enrollment period so participants may enroll at any time and are allowed up to one year to complete the course.

 After completion of this course, students should be able to: